anvilproject/anvil-portal/content/guides/content-guide/using-images.md

 You can also add a caption to the image using an HTML style custom tag like:

 ```
 <figure-caption>Figure 1.
-The original AnVIL hompepage image.</figure-caption>
+The original AnVIL homepage image.</figure-caption>
 ```

 This renders like:

 ![AnVIL Image](../_images/anvil-image.png "AnVIL Portal Image!")
 <figure-caption>Figure 1.
-The original AnVIL hompepage image.</figure-caption>
+The the image included using the markdown above.</figure-caption>

 >####TIP
 >You can check if the image link is correct by using the preview link in the markdown editor.

 ## Controlling Image Size

-Images expand to the natural size of the image.
-Image size will max out at the max column width wich is 650px.
+Images wider than the page channel will be sized to fit.
+Images narrower than the page channel will render their natural size.